 Checks and all credit cardsare accepted.
 Be sure to include your address so that we may ship you a tax statement along with your DVD!
 Allow at least 3 weeks for delivery.

-Have Questions?
 Contact the Foundation for MCC at (810) 762-0425.

 Use the player controls above to begin the clip.

 Isaiah “Doc” Ross was born in Tunica, Mississippi in 1925, the youngest of 11 children.
 Although his father was a day laborer, doing farm work, lumbering and building, Isaiah was exposed to both live and recorded music at a very young age.
 His father and uncle, both harmonica players, generally played spirituals and, as a child, Doc would take his father's harmonica from the mantle and try to play it.